Shade2b/PeeweeMySQLObjects/README.md

 Logged user must be able to read from the information_schema database.

 TODO
-* SOLVE THE FOREIGN KEY "_id" ISSUE (created by https://github.com/coleifer/peewee/blob/master/peewee.py line 895) [TO BE TESTED]
+* SOLVE THE FOREIGN KEY "_id" ISSUE (created by https://github.com/coleifer/peewee/blob/master/peewee.py line 895) [SEEMS TO WORK]
 * on_update and on_delete actions for foreign keys
+* and some more...

+WHAT'S DONE
-* better naming system for "related_name"s [DONE]
+* better naming system for "related_name"s
+    * related_names will now have an underscore followed by a number appended starting with the second occurence of a foreign key on the same foreign table.
 * clean-up of global variables (dbname, login, passwd).
-They can't be used when importing parts of the module like "from peeweemysqlobjects import get_tables" [TO BE TESTED]
+They can't be used when importing parts of the module like "from peeweemysqlobjects import get_tables"
-* and some more...
+    * Clean-up done, no more globals.

 KNOWN ISSUES & TROUBLESHOOTING
 * More related to peewee.
 Any Foreign key will have a "_id" appended.
 It can create situations like this one : your table has a Foreign key column named tablename_Id,